nuvious/MQTT-Display/examples/mqtt_buzzer/README.md

 Solder the VCC wire to the 5v or 3.3v source on the TTGO T-Display, ground wire to the most convenient ground, and the IN or I/O (may vary based on what you buy) to the GPIO pin of choice.

+## Libraries

+In addition to the libraries required in the root project [README](../../README.md), you'll need to install the [Button2](https://www.arduino.cc/reference/en/libraries/button2/) library by searching for it under Sketch > Include Library > Additional Libraries.

 ## Deploy Example

 - Copy `MQTTCallback_buzzer.cpp` to the `ttgo_t-display_mqtt` folder and rename it to `MQTTCallback.cpp.`